 We are not great believers in recipes!
 At least not measuring things out perfectly.
 Cooking allows us to express out creative side, in these busy times, an important outlet.
 We don’t want you to feel inhibited by stringent recipes.
 Experiment, add your own twist to each recipe, to your own taste.
 Balance is important of course, your palate is the key to creating brilliant food.
 If you like garlic, chuck another clove (or three) in.
-Thats the fun of it.
-Our food should be cooked with love and eaten with gusto.
+That’s the fun of it.
+Our food should always be cooked with love and eaten with gusto and smiles.

 All recipes are broken down into these sections:

 Chopping things.
 Please, please, please, watch your fingers!
 Tuck them in.
 Another tip from experience, wine and knives do not mix.
 The recipes suggest cutting into small, medium or large chunks/ slices.
 Refer to above ‘Polite Reminder’.
 Normally I’ll chop things into random shapes, just to keep things interesting.
-They most certainly don’t need to be neat, but things like onions, chillies, garlic, ginger etc, the core ingredients of dishes, need to be chopped evenly and quite fine.
+They most certainly don’t need to be neat, but things like onions, chilies, garlic, ginger etc, the core ingredients of dishes, need to be chopped evenly and quite fine.

 We regularly scrub our veg clean of soil, and lop off any undesirable nobbles etc. but do not peel them (most of the goodness is in the skin).
 Fortunately most of veg comes from the organic farm down the road.
 We would urge you to always buy fresh, fresh and organic when you can.
 Befriend your local farmer.
 Veg and fruits from most supermarkets have had a torrid time and you will be rewarded with little flavour, unnatural shapes and colours and even worse, the potential of harmful pesticides and chemicals.
 Buying local and organic will make all the difference to the dish and is all we are (quite) strict about.

 Salt.
 We try not to use much.
-Some sea salt is amazing tasting stuff and not bad for you, but most salts are terrible.
+Some sea salt is amazing tasting stuff and not too bad for you, but most salts are terrible.
 We have found that you get use to food without salt and other flavours are actually accentuated.
 Try reducing your intake over time.
 You get all the salts you need in the food you eat, unless you happen to be sweating profusely for many days.